Robin Hanbury-Tenison: Early life and education

-The youngest of five children born to Gerald Evan Farquhar Tenison, a Major in the 3rd Dragoon Guards, and his wife Ruth Julia Margarette Hanbury of the Pontypool Park Estate, Robin grew up on the Tenison family's historic Anglo-Irish estate Lough Bawn in Castleblayney, County Monaghan, Republic of Ireland.
+The youngest of five children born to Gerald Evan Farquhar Tenison, a Major in the 3rd Dragoon Guards, and his wife Ruth Julia Margarette Hanbury of the Pontypool Park Estate, Robin grew up on the Tenison family's historic Anglo-Irish estate Lough Bawn in Castleblayney, County Monaghan, Ireland.

 He was educated at Eton College and Magdalen College, Oxford.

 Personal life

 In 1959, he married Marika Hopkinson.
 She became well known for her cookery books.
 They had two children, Lucy (b.
 1960) and Rupert (b.
 1970).
 Marika died in 1982.

-Hanbury-Tenison and his second wife Louella (née Williams) own a 14th century farmhouse, Cabilla Manor, on Bodmin Moor, which is both their home and a bed and breakfast business.
+Hanbury-Tenison and his second wife Louella (née Williams) own a newly built house, The Old Deer House next to their previous one which they gave to their son, Merlin Hanbury-Tenison, on Bodmin Moor, which is both their home and a bed and breakfast business.
 They have a son, Merlin (b.
 1985).
+The farm on Bodmin Moor which he farmed from 1960 to 2018 was passed on to his son Merlin who also provides holiday cottages there.

 Career

 In 1957 Hanbury-Tenison was the first person to travel overland by jeep from London to Sri Lanka (then known as Ceylon).
 In 1958 he and Richard Mason became the first to cross South America overland at its widest point.
 In 1964–65 he made the first river crossing of South America from north to south from the Orinoco to Buenos Aires (at first with Sebastian Snow).
-In 1968 he took part in the Geographical Magazine Amazonas Expedition by Hovercraft from Manaus to the Republic of Trinidad.
+In 1968 he took part in the Geographical magazine's Amazonas Expedition by hovercraft from Manaus in Brazil to the Republic of Trinidad.